Peoria police investigate fire at Illinois Planned Parenthood as arson

 Peoria police and fire officials are investigating the blaze, and no suspects have been identified or arrests made, Roth said.

-No patients or staff were inside during the fire, but it caused “significant damage” to the building, said Jennifer Welch, President and CEO of Planned Parenthood of Illinois in a statement.
+No patients or staff were inside during the fire, but it caused “significant damage” to the building, said Jennifer Welch, president and CEO of Planned Parenthood of Illinois.

 The Peoria Planned Parenthood location offered medication abortion but was not a site for in-clinic procedures, said Welch, who pledged to prosecute the perpetrator “to the fullest extent of the law.”